Sweet Peppers Companion With Sweet Basil

-Unless you are skilled and have a green house, it makes sense to buy your pepper and basil as plants at least at first.
+You may be wondering whether you should you plant seeds or just go ahead and buy the pepper plants.
+I believe that unless you are skilled and have a greenhouse, it makes sense to buy your pepper and basil as plants at least at first.
 You can find numerous varieties of both peppers and basil at your local nursery, so don't hesitate to try more than one.

 When buying transplants, always look for plants with strong stout stems and dark green leaves.
 Do not get plants that are blooming because they will not produce well.
 Peppers take at least two months to set out plants so if you live in a northern region, be sure to choose early maturing varieties.

-I prefer planting my peppers in beds and plant them eighteen inches apart.
+I prefer planting my peppers in bed eighteen inches apart.
 I then plant a basil plant between each of the pepper plants.
-Plant near okra if you live in a windy area because okra serves as a windbreak for the delicate and often heavy laden sweet pepper plants.
+I plant okra nearby because I live in a windy area and okra serves as a windbreak for the delicate and often heavy-laden sweet pepper plants.
 You may also want to stake your pepper plants.
-Sprinkle kelp powder in the planting hole, water well.
+Sprinkle kelp powder in the planting hole, and water them well.
 Place cardboard collars around each stem to deter cutworms and push them at least an inch into the ground.
-(2 inch segments of toilet paper tubes are excellent for this purpose).
+(2-inch segments of toilet paper tubes are excellent for this purpose).
 Plant pepper plants to the depth the plant was growing in the pot.
 Tamp plant into grown firmly.
 Water well and water daily for the next week until transplanted roots are established.
 Because peppers are tropical plants, they will not grow in cold temperatures.
-If weather turns chilly, cover young plants with hot caps.
+If the weather turns chilly, cover young plants with hot caps.
 (Quart canning jars work well for this.)
 Remove when temperatures rise above 70 degrees.

 During the Growing Season